ktag3000/salesforce-handleduplicatesinflow/README.md

 # Salesforce Handle Duplicates in Flow

-Allows bypassing duplicate rules in a flow with one action.
+Allows bypassing duplicate rules in a flow with one action when receiving the DUPLICATES_DETECTED error.
 The action is currently set up to handle Accounts and/or Contacts duplicates.

 ## How to Use